foopod/blog-2.0/_notes/mastering-coaching.md

 ---
-layout: book
+layout: note
 title: Mastering Coaching
 date: 2017-11-27
 tags: []
-author: Max Landsberg
+type: Book Summary
 description: The aim of this book is to strengthen and stretch the horizontal bar of the Coaching T into areas I might have missed otherwise.
 ---

 # 0. Summary

-The aim of this book is to strengthen and stretch the horizontal bar of the Coaching T into areas I might have missed otherwise.
+The aim of Mastering Coaching by Max Landsberg is to strengthen and stretch the horizontal bar of the Coaching T into areas I might have missed otherwise.
 It covers areas like sports, neuroscience, psychology and strategy.

 # 1. Science